A+: Fully Automatic Shooting (Scene Intelligent Auto)

 Focus on the subject.

-- You can also focus by tapping a person's face or another subject on the screen (Touch AF) when [: Continuous AF] is set to [Disable].
+- You can also focus by tapping a person's face or other subject on the screen (Touch AF).

 - Under low light, the AF-assist beam () is automatically activated if needed.

 - Once the subject is in focus, that AF point turns green and the camera beeps (One-Shot AF).

 - An AF point in focus on a moving subject turns blue and tracks subject movement (Servo AF).

 - Press the shutter button completely to take the picture.

 - The image just captured will be displayed for approx. 2 sec. on the screen.

 - To retract the built-in flash, push it down with your fingers.

 - Subject movement (whether subjects are still or moving) may not be detected correctly for some subject or shooting conditions.